zhehaowang/zhehao.me/tech-notes/conversations/readme.md

 Think on your feet.
 Casual conversations need not be bound by an agenda, you are not here to show you are a walking encyclopedia, which is not fun.
 Practice random topics, and imagining one word from another and making a story out of them.

+Help your interlocutter.

+Callback.
+Inside jokes, and shows you are paying attention.

+Listen.
+It's not the same as waiting for your turn to speak.
+Listen attentively.
+2:1.